COVID-19 Coping Tips & Resources for Staff & Faculty

 - Brené Brown does an interview on vulnerability and courage on 60 Minutes

-- CDC (Centers for Disease Control) COVID-19 updates
+- CDC (Centers for Disease Control) COVID-19 information and updates

 - Coronavirus Anxiety Workbook is a free resource providing science-based information and coping strategies, from The Wellness Society